Learning Outcomes

 PII and Ethical Responsibilities

 Maintaining adequate PII is not just a regulatory requirement—it is an ethical obligation.
 Solicitors must act in the best interests of each client and safeguard client money and assets.
 PII demonstrates a firm's commitment to client protection and professional accountability.
+It also complements the duty to run the business with proper governance, financial stability and risk management.

 Key Term: best interests of the client